unmaypawar/animated-character-control-using-body-posture/README.md

 ```
 ## Support Information

-Please raise an issue or pull request.
+Please raise an issue or a pull request.